Uberi/University-Notes/ECON101/ECON101.md

 The **substitution effect** is a phenomena that occurs when the relative price of a good or service increases, and as a result, people seek substitutes for it, reducing the quantity demanded.

-The **income effect** is a phenomenon that occurs when the relative price of a good or service increases compared to income, so people cannot afford it as much, reducing the quantity demanded.
+The **income effect** is a phenomenon that occurs when the money price of a good or service increases compared to income, so people cannot afford it as much, reducing the quantity demanded.

 The **demand curve** shows the relationship between the relationship between the quantity demanded of a good and the largest price people are willing to pay for it, all other influences on consumers' planned purchases remain the same.
 The **demand schedule** is the table of values for this curve.